Everything we know about the Delphi murders and arrest of Richard Allen

 Indiana State Police announced that he had been charged with two counts of murder.
 He pleaded not guilty and continues to insist his innocence.

-He is scheduled to appear in court next on Thursday (15 June) for a suppression hearing in the case, where he is trying to quash evidence subpoenaed from both CVS (where he worked) and from the Westville Correctional Center where he has been held since his arrest.
+The exact nature of the confessions and incriminating statements have not been revealed.

-The hearing had been set aside as a bail hearing but was converted to a suppression hearing earlier this month.
+In the hearing, Mr Allen’s attorneys also argued that he should be moved from state prison to a jail ahead of his trial, which has now been scheduled to begin on 8 January 2024.
+The judge will rule on this and a defence motion seeking to throw out evidence from the case at a later date.

-In a motion filed this week, Mr Allen also revealed he is trying to throw out key ballistics evidence from the case.
+In a motion filed on 13 June, Mr Allen revealed he is trying to have key ballistics evidence ruled inadmissible.

-While it is unclear what ballistics evidence in particular this relates to, the judge’s ruling could play a key role in the strength of the prosecution’s case.
+The criminal affidavit, which was partially redacted and released in November, previously revealed that the local man was finally tied to the February 2017 murders through a bullet found at the bloody crime scene.

-The criminal affidavit, which was partly-redacted and released in November, previously revealed that the local man was finally tied to the February 2017 murders through a bullet found at the bloody crime scene.
+Ballistics confirmed that an unspent .40 caliber round found close to the bodies of the teenage victims came from Mr Allen’s Sig Sauer Model P226.

 It also revealed that he is believed to be the “Bridge Guy” seen in a video that Libby recorded and posted to her Snapchat account on the day she died and that Mr Allen was interviewed by police in 2017 shortly after the murders – confirming he has been on their radar for years.